-Pre- and Early Subdivision Houses

-- Angerman Farmhouse, 589 Columbia Road NW, 1868-1871 ...... • Farmhouse built by John Angerman before subdivision of rural landscape - House at 539 Park Road, 1909 • First-generation house in Park View - Row of dwellings, 905-919 Columbia Road, 1892

-First generation row of dwellings in Columbia Heights

-House at 2814 Quarry Road NW, 1895

-• Oldest surviving house in Lanier Heights Subdivision, indicative of the suburban-type houses that defined the original subdivision
+Pre- and Early Subdivision Houses • Farmhouse built by John Angerman before subdivision of rural landscape • First-generation house in Park View Pair of houses, 3567-3569 Warder Street, 1892 • First generation houses in Park View Row of dwellings, 905-919 Columbia Road, 1892 • First generation row of dwellings in Columbia Heights House at 2814 Quarry Road NW, 1895 • Oldest surviving house in Lanier Heights Subdivision, indicative of the suburban-type houses that defined the original subdivision

-Selected Alley Buildings

-Interior of Square 2851

-• Site of Thompson's Dairy and surviving bottling works

-Stable and Garage, 1744-1746 (Rear) Lanier Place, 1909

-Private stable and early garage in Lanier Heights

-Open Spaces

-Unity Park

-• Small triangular park at Columbia Road, Euclid and Champlain Streets, and historically known as federal Reservation 306.

-Walter Pierce Park ••••••
+Selected Alley Buildings 10th Precinct Police Station Stable, 752 (Rear) Park Road, 1910 ..... • Two-story stable possibly associated with 10th Precinct Police Station Interior of Square 2851 • Site of Thompson's Dairy and surviving bottling works Stable and Garage, 1744-1746 (Rear) Lanier Place, 1909 • Private stable and early garage in Lanier Heights

-• Once home to Native Americans and site of a pair of cemeteries-one African American and one Quaker.
+Unity Park • Small triangular park at Columbia Road, Euclid and Champlain Streets, and historically known as federal Reservation 306. • Once home to Native Americans and site of a pair of cemeteries-one African American and one Quaker.
 The park, Community Park West, was created in 1981 and re-named in 1991 for Walter Pierce who played an important role in the coalition that created the park.